 - For married couples, Joint Tenancy will not offer the full step-up in basis for Capital Gains tax they would receive if they used a trust.

 - For very large estates, using Joint Tenancy instead of a trust means a married couple will forfeit a double Federal Estate tax exclusion.

 - Joint Tenancy exposes one Joint Tenant to the financial liabilities of the other Joint Tenant.

 3. Create a Living Trust

 So there you have it – how to avoid Probate for any sized estate in California.
-If you want to discuss creating a trust or if you need to probate an estate, feel free to request a no-cost consultation.
+If you want to discuss creating a trust or if you need to probate an estate, feel free to contact our office.

 The Law Offices of Daniel A. Hunt is a California law firm specializing in Estate Planning; Trust Administration & Litigation; Probate; and Conservatorships.
 We've helped over 10,000 clients find peace of mind.
 We serve clients throughout the greater Sacramento region and the state of California.